DrexelPhysics/DissertationDocs/Examples/TrevorKing/README.md

 + [Color PDF](TrevorKingDissertationColor.pdf?raw=true)
 + [Black & White PDF](TrevorKingDissertation.pdf?raw=true)

-The LaTeX source for this thesis is not currently available.
+The LaTeX source for this can be found at: http://git.tremily.us/?p=thesis.git.

 --------------------------------------------------------------------------